James P. Bagian

 James Philip Bagian (born February 22, 1952), is an American physician, engineer, and former NASA astronaut of Armenian descent.
 During his career as an astronaut, he logged 337 hours of space-flight, over two missions, STS-29 (in 1989) and STS-40 (in 1991).
-After leaving NASA in 1995, Bagian was elected as a member of the Institute of Medicine.
-He was also elected as member into the National Academy of Engineering in 2000 for the integration of engineering and medical knowledge in applications to aerospace systems, environmental technology, and patient safety.
+After leaving NASA in 1995, Bagian was elected as a member of the National Academy of Medicine.
+He was also elected as a member of the National Academy of Engineering in 2000 for the integration of engineering and medical knowledge in applications for aerospace systems, environmental technology, and patient safety.

 Bagian is currently the Director of the Center for Healthcare Engineering and Patient Safety at the University of Michigan.

 Bagian is the only person of Armenian descent to have been in space.

 Education

 Bagian graduated from Central High School in Philadelphia, Pennsylvania, in 1969; received a Bachelor of Science degree in mechanical engineering from Drexel University in 1973, graduating first in his class, and a Doctor of Medicine degree from Thomas Jefferson University in 1977, where he was a member of Alpha Omega Alpha.